 If you open up a quartz watch, you are going to be greeted with not only a battery but also a small circuit board, some wiring, and an actual piece of quartz (among other intricacies).

-These vibrations are then sent back through the circuit board and are then translated into seconds – which are subsequently displayed on the watch face.
+These vibrations are then sent back through the circuit board and then translated into seconds, subsequently displayed on the watch face.

-Furthermore, the vibrations that are sent to quartz crystal require very little power.
-It’s not uncommon that a single battery powering a quartz watch to last several years which make these one of the most low maintenance time pieces you can add to your collection.
+Furthermore, the vibrations that are sent to quartz crystals require very little power.
+It’s not uncommon that a single battery powering a quartz watch to last several years which makes these one of the most low maintenance timepieces you can add to your collection.

 Japanese Movement Watch Meaning

 When looking at many of the more popular or luxury brand quartz watches, you will often see that they feature ‘Japanese movement’ or ‘Japanese quartz’, but what does this really mean?

 While the most obvious notion between Japanese and Swiss quartz is the country of manufacturer, it tends to go a bit deeper than that.